-Result Driver: Mara Campbell, Customer Relations Director Measurement Driver: Steve Swofford, Senior General Services Specialist
+Measurement Driver: Steve Swofford, Senior General Services Specialist

 This measure helps MoDOT understand and meet customer expectations concerning the convenience, cleanliness and safety of its rest areas.
-This information provides insight to customer expectations related to rest area location, lighting and security, as well as overall cleanliness.
+This information provides insight to customer expectations related to rest area location, lighting and security as well as the overall cleanliness.

 The data for this measure is collected from external sources.
 MoDOT receives external feedback from survey cards offered at all rest areas.
 The cards are retained for one quarter in arrears.
 The survey card has a variety of questions, with three of the questions specifically targeting the convenience, cleanliness and safety of the rest areas.
 This provides direct input from our customers.
 All comments from the cards are sent to the districts and sheltered workshop contractor to ensure concerns are addressed.

-MoDOT works with extended employment sheltered workshops to provide cleaning at all 16 rest areas in the system.
+MoDOT works with extended employment sheltered workshops to provide cleaning at all 17 rest areas in the system.
 The sheltered workshop employees provide this service 365 days a year, many from early morning (6 a.m.) to late in the evening (10 p.m.).
 This measure is updated quarterly.

-The department received 3,624 surveys this quarter, with welcome centers providing 59 percent of the feedback.
+The department received 2,815 surveys this quarter, with Joplin and Conway providing 52 percent of the feedback.

-Customer satisfaction for the three attributes is nearly the same in all factors when compared to the same quarter one year ago.
+Customer satisfaction for the three attributes is nearly the same in all of the factors when compared to the same quarter one year earlier.
+All three attributes are at or above 98 percent.
 MoDOT implements actions to improve the cleanliness at rest areas with lower satisfaction ratings through direct contact with the contractor and district personnel.